mobilcom-debitel/angular-oauth2-oidc/README.md

 - The closed issues contain some ideas for PRs and enhancements (see labels)

 # Features
-- Logging in via OAuth2 and OpenId Connect (OIDC) Implicit Flow (where a user is redirected to Identity Provider)
+- Logging in via OAuth2 and OpenId Connect (OIDC) Authorize Code Flow (where a user is redirected to Identity Provider)
+- Uses OAuth2 for Native Apps by default (see https://tools.ietf.org/html/rfc8252)
+- Uses Proof Key for Code Exchange by OAuth Public Clients by default (see https://tools.ietf.org/html/rfc7636)
+- Supports Implicit Flow (must be configured explicitly)
 - "Logging in" via Password Flow (where a user enters their password into the client)
 - Token Refresh for Password Flow by using a Refresh Token
 - Automatically refreshing a token when/some time before it expires